gullo97/FormulaAI/README.md

-# Vectorized Fourier Agent Optimization
+# Optimizing Agent Performance on a virtual track using unitary transformations.

 ## Description

-This repository contains Python code for agent optimization using a vectorized Fourier approach.
+This repository contains Python code for agent optimization.
 Agents navigate on a "track" characterized by a set of features generated using Fourier components.
+The performance of each agent in a specific portion of the track is given by the similarity between the agent's features and the track features of that location.
 The optimization involves rotating agents' features to improve their speed based on the dot product with the track features.

 ## Requirements